Friedrich Merz: General stance

 In February 2025, Merz said that Germany would negotiate with France and the United Kingdom about extending their nuclear umbrella to Germany.
 Merz said, "We need to have discussions with both the British and the French—the two European nuclear powers—about whether nuclear sharing, or at least nuclear security from the U.K. and France, could also apply to us".
 The move to reconvene the old Bundestag were criticized.
 Merz received international support for the financial package from NATO Secretary General Mark Rutte and EU Commission President Ursula von der Leyen.

+In January 2026, Merz condemned Venezuelan President Nicolás Maduro following the U.S. military raid on Caracas.
+He reaffirmed that Germany does not recognize Maduro's presidency, characterizing the most recent Venezuelan elections as "rigged".